ergoplatform/ergodocs/docs/dev/start/testnet.md

   }
 }
 ```
+The console should return the new `genesisStateDigestHex` value, place that inbetween the quotation marks and uncomment the lines above.

+### Start Mining

-Then your node will CPU-mine its chain.
+Restart your node and it will now CPU-mine its own chain!